Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Results and Discussion

-When cropping a patch from an image with overlap between two blur characteristics, we expect the prediction to be between the two blur characteristics.
-Results for predicted characteristics for all $31\times31$ patches in the 10 non-uniformly blurred COCO images are shown in Fig.~\ref{fig:avg_plots}(a) for \textit{Angle Horizontal} and \textit{Angle Vertical} and Fig.~\ref{fig:avg_plots}(b) for \textit{Length Horizontal} and \textit{Length Vertical}.
+When cropping a patch from an image with overlap between two blur characteristics, we intuitively expect the prediction to be between the two blur characteristics.
+Since the network has not seen such patches, however, the specific behavior should be carefully considered.
+Results for predicted characteristics for all $31\times31$ patches in the 10 non-uniformly blurred COCO images are shown in Fig.~\ref{fig:avg_plots}(a) for \textit{Length Horizontal} and \textit{Length Vertical} and Fig.~\ref{fig:avg_plots}(b) for \textit{Angle Horizontal} and \textit{Angle Vertical}.
 Additionally, in Fig.~\ref{fig:avg_plots}, we plot the linear interpolation between the two blur characteristics as a point of reference.
-The results for change in angle [Fig.~\ref{fig:avg_plots}(a)] show average predictions with small variation and a symmetric transition relative to the overlap.
-The results for change in length [Fig.~\ref{fig:avg_plots}(b)] show average predictions with larger variation and less symmetry relative to the overlap, but display a trend from shorter to longer lengths from left to right (the horizontal case) or top to bottom (the vertical case).
+The results for change in angle [Fig.~\ref{fig:avg_plots}(b)] show average predictions with small variation and a symmetric transition relative to the overlap.
+The results for change in length [Fig.~\ref{fig:avg_plots}(a)] show average predictions with larger variation and less symmetry relative to the overlap, but display a trend from shorter to longer lengths from left to right (the horizontal case) or top to bottom (the vertical case).
+We present here results for prediction of blur characteristics using a $31\times31$ patch for computational considerations (each of the 40 non-uniformly blurred images requires $\sim275$k predictions) and to avoid confounding effects from patch size and blur characteristics, but note that the same conclusions are expected to hold for other patch sizes.